• OUR PAST NEWSLETTERS

 Happy Birthday!
 Black Dahlia Garden Design is 10 years old !

-Baby it's cold outside -brighten up your garden during the cold winter months
+Baby it's cold outside-Brighten up your garden during the cold winter months

 How deep is your bulb? - Guide to bulb planting

-ILL COMMUNICATION - Get busy during lockdown, growing micro greens
+ILL COMMUNICATION- Get busy during lockdown, growing micro greens

 Shake the disease- the box hedge infestation